 Currently there is no common vocabulary or standardized way to describe some of the documentation that has been provided by the CDC to inform Immunization Information Systems (IIS) how to handle a Mass Vaccination Event and how distribution and administration will be conducted based on tiers and population groups.
 There is also no guidance in regards how to handle individuals movement between these population groups based on various factors or phases and how that would affect the individuals tier status as well as vaccine availability to that individual for administration so an effective date of assessment would be beneficial for IIS to capture.
 Additional guidance is needed as well in regards to how the administration of a vaccine being administered to an individual in a tier is able to be tracked and captured and how that relates to the individuals population group.
 Using the current HL7 2.5.1 release 1.5, VXU standard will the necessary structure to submit mass vaccination event population group, tier, and effective date information.

 There are additional needs for other systems that are able to identify and capture individuals in these population groups and tiers and communicate that information over to an IIS that need to be developed as well.
 There are needs for other systems to be able to identify and capture that individuals population group and tier when administering vaccine to that individual and be able to report that information over to an IIS.
 There are other needs as well in regards to provider workflow assessment and assignment of population groups and tiers necessary as well when it comes to administration of vaccine as well so the IIS is capturing the best information as possible at time of administration.

+Mass Vaccination Event and Pandemics

+CDC documents refer to planning for a pandemic and dividing the population into groups that could be given priority for limited vaccination supply.
+However, this guidance document uses the term “Mass Vaccination Event” to refer any event at the national or local jurisdiction level that requires a similar response, including:

+Pandemic (E.g. COVID-19)

+Natural Disaster (E.g. Hurricane)

+Bioterror Event (E.g. Anthrax)

+For the purposes of this document the term “Mass Vaccination Event” and “Pandemic” will be used interchangeably and refer to the same concept.
+Also, the term “Mass Vaccination Event” is not meant here to imply how vaccinations will be distributed and administered during a pandemic, that is beyond the scope of this document.

 Scope of Guidance